MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-connection-strings.md

 ---
 # Azure SQL external table connection strings

-To access an Azure SQL external table, a connection string is provided during its creation.
+To access an SQL external table, a connection string is provided during its creation.
 This connection string specifies the resource to be accessed and its authentication information.

-Supported SQL external table types include SQL Server, MySQL, PostgreSQL, and Cosmos DB.
+Supported SQL external table types:
+* Azure SQL Database
+* Azure Database for MySQL
+* Azure Database for PostgreSQL
+* Azure Cosmos DB.

 For information on how to manage SQL external tables, see [Create and alter SQL external tables](../../management/external-sql-tables.md).

 Regardless of the authentication method used, the principal must have the necessary permissions on the SQL database to perform the desired actions.
 For more information, see [Required permissions on the SQL database](#required-permissions-on-the-sql-database).